opendocsg/slw-judgments-backfill/2004_SGHC_91/report.md

 **_Delay_**

 46     Even if I ac c epted Lee’s and Chiong’s c ontentions, any injustic e they may have suffered was seriously attenuated by their delay in presenting the petitions.
-While delay would generally be immaterial in a c ase of injustic e, it may indic ate, in some c irc umstanc es that there was in fac t no injustic e c aused: _Ang Poh Chuan_ , ([22] _supra_ ), followed in _Lim Hean Nerng v Lim Ee Choo_ [1998] 2 SLR 585.
+While delay would generally be immaterial in a c ase of injustic e, it may indic ate, in some c irc umstanc es that there was in fac t no injustic e c aused: _Ang Poh Chuan_ , ([22] _supra_ ), followed in _Lim Hean Nerng v Lim Ee Choo_ <span class="citation">[1998] 2 SLR 585</span>.
 In this c ase, Lee and Chiong c ould not offer any c redible explanation for the lateness of their applic ations.
 Although it was unfortunate that Lee had suffered from poor health sinc e his c onvic tion, this did not adequately explain the delay of more than 17 months.
 Chiong was still in a position to present their c ase, and their sons Min Kwang and Wei Kwang c ould also have instruc ted c ounsel to file the petitions.

 47     In fac t, I found it reasonable to infer from the c irc umstanc es that these petitions were filed only as a response to the subsequent 17 Oc tober 2003 c harges against Lee and Chiong, for a c ontinuing offenc e under s 4(3) of the Ac t.
 They probably began to c onsider petitioning for c riminal revision only after they rec eived the sec ond summons, and were fac ed with the prospec t of a muc h heftier fine.
 All of this further undermined their c ase that they suffered substantial injustic e in the c ourt below.
 Their behaviour was c ertainly not c onsistent with that of anyone c arrying the burden of injustic e on their bac ks.